Why Toddlers Fight Sleep & How to Help Them

 In fact, the 2004 Sleep in America poll reported that a third of toddlers—and half of preschoolers—regularly stall at bedtime…and many downright fight it.

-Besides this normal defiance, there are a few other common reasons why your little guy may fight lights-out:
+Besides this normal defiance, below are common reasons why toddlers fight bedtime.

 - He’s overexcited—too wound up on TV, roughhousing or something he’s consuming (like sugary juice, sweet snacks, artificial colors and flavors, cold medicine or a dose of caffeine from colas, Dr Pepper, Mountain Dew, iced tea or chocolate).